triflicacid/cs-UglyLang/Doc/Functions.md

 Returns the int type.
 - `INT<x: ANY> -> INT`
 Casts the argument to an integer.
+- `IS<x: ANY, t: TYPE> -> INT`
+Returns whether the value x is an instance of the given type t.
 - `FLOAT -> TYPE`
 Returns the float type.
 - `FLOAT<x: ANY> -> FLOAT`
 Casts the argument to a float.
+- `LIST -> TYPE`
+Returns the generic list type.
 - `LIST<a: TYPE, [len: INT]> -> ANY[]`
 Creates a new list instance containing type a.
 If a length is provided, populates the list with instances of type (must be able to be condtructed without any arguments).
+- `MAP -> TYPE`
+Returns the generic map type.
 - `MAP<a: TYPE> -> MAP[ANY]`
 Creates a new map instance containing type a.
 - `NEW<a: TYPE> -> ANY`